-Normally, half of the investment of a mining, construction, or logging business is in equipment.
+Normally, half of the investment of a mining, construction, highway transportation or logging business is in equipment.
 Good preventive maintenance is a priority and contributes to the success of the business.

 The hands-on approach to AVTEC's Diesel/Heavy Equipment Technologies program helps students learn how to service, maintain, and repair equipment ranging from dump trucks to bulldozers.
 As most equipment is powered by diesel engines, students will disassemble, measure, and reassemble engines to factory specifications.
 The technology changes in the past few years have led to the use of laptop and dedicated scan tools for diagnosis of electronically controlled engines and systems.
 Because of the complexity of this equipment, students should have good mechanical aptitude, and strong reading and mathematics skills, and should also possess a desire to succeed.

 Approximately 60% of the course is shop work and 40% is classroom instruction.
 Instruction is individualized so that students may progress at their own rate.
 Good reading and math skills are essential.